 Is 100 inboxes per domain safe for cold email?

-What's the biggest difference between ScaledMail and MailDeck?
+What's the biggest difference between ScaledMail and MailDeck right now?

 Can I migrate from MailDeck to ScaledMail?